Mhetrivial/mhetrivial.github.io/_pages/about.md

 Before that, I was advised by <a href="https://yucaoyc.github.io/">Prof. Yu Cao</a> during my undergraduate studies at SJTU.
 I also had the privilege of conducting research under the guidance of <a href="https://lsec.cc.ac.cn/~hhxie/">Prof. Hehu Xie</a> at the Chinese Academy of Sciences (CAS).

-My research interests include LLMs, agentic systems, privacy and safety, and efficient ML.
-I'm always eager to engage in discussions about these topics, so please feel free to reach out if you'd like to chat!
+My future research will primarily focus on Scientific Machine Learning (SciML) and AI for Science (AI4S).
+To further broaden my technical skill set and research vision, I am also actively exploring Quantitative Finance and Reinforcement Learning (RL).
+I am always open to insightful discussions and potential collaborations in these areas, so please feel free to reach out!

 <p style="text-align: center;">
 <a href="mailto:sjtu18640985163@sjtu.edu.cn">Email</a> /